ldci/OpenCV-rebol/README.md

-cv_files.r are translations from c code to REBOL and some tests I wrote for debugging. r_files.r demonstrate how to integrate OpenCV functions inside REBOL code. rg_files.r use wonderful Ashley Truter's  graphical libary for Rebol This dir also includes an images dir with some graphical files to play with. cascades dir includes some sample of classifiers required for some programs
+cv_files.r are translations from c code to REBOL and some tests I wrote for debugging. r_files.r demonstrate how to integrate OpenCV functions inside REBOL code. rg_files.r use wonderful Ashley Truter's  graphical libary for Rebol This dir also includes an images dir and a movies dir with some graphical files to play with.
+Cascades dir includes some sample of classifiers required for some programs

 ## enjoy